-- 1. Shaft Locking Pin #61 inserted - 2.
-Vane Locking Pin #60 inserted - Ratio Control Knob #21 to the far left means the Ratio Rod #35 points between the 2 Drive Rods #36 at a 4 o'clock direction.
-This is best shown in our videos. - 4.
-Line up the black plastic Tiller #23 so that the Ratio Rod #35 sits evenly between the 2 Drive Rods #36 without touching either one.
+4. Line up the black plastic Tiller #23 so that the Ratio Rod #35 sits evenly between the 2 Drive Rods #36 without touching either one.
 Feel with a finger that the Drive Sleeve #19 on the Ratio Rod #35 can rotate.
-For post 2015 units with a thicker Drive Sleeve, the Ratio Rod is normally forced into the correct position perfectly centered between the two Fork Rods.
-Makes things easier. - 5.
-For pre 2015 units with a thinner Drive Sleeve, it is helpful to put some paper (eg business cards) on either side of the Drive Sleeve to hold equal amount of space on either side with you set the fork arm.
+For post 2015 units with a thicker Drive Sleeve, the Ratio Rod is normally forced into the correct position - perfectly centered between the two Fork Rods.
+Makes things easier.

+For pre 2015 units with a thinner Drive Sleeve, it is helpful to put some paper (eg - business cards) on either side of the Drive Sleeve to hold equal amount of space on either side with you set the fork arm.

-- 6. Tighten #58 Fork Bolt on the Bronze Casting.
-If using a torque wrench, 30 LBF.FT (40.67 N m) is sufficient. - 7.
+- 5. Tighten #58 Fork Bolt on the Bronze Casting.
+If using a torque wrench, 30 LBF.FT (40.67 N m) is sufficient. - 6.
 Remove paper spacers, if any.